 The Spacerite Old English alphabet was the 4th monument font created by the Spacerite Company.
 The exact date of creation is unknown, but it was between 1927 and 1935.
 The name “Old English” is actually a misnomer, as there is nothing specifically English about the origins of the style, but was developed all over Western Europe, specifically in Germany.
 The correct term for the style of lettering is “blackletter”, which was often used for manuscripts and created with a broad nib pen using only two main angles–one around 45° and another entirely vertical for thin downstrokes on the capital letters and other small features.

 The form of the letters in this alphabet is of a typical traditional blackletter style, which can be seen in many vintage lettering books.
 The numerals, however, are quite unique, abandoning the more ridged vertical strokes typically kept by blackletter alphabets and adopting a more organic feel.
-The numerals are also smaller than the capital letters, about 85% of the cap-height.
+The numerals are also smaller than the capital letters, about 85% of the cap height.

 The original metal alphabet contained no punctuation or dashes, though it is unknown if the Spacerite Company ever produced any.
-The MLC created all punction, including dashes and an ampersand for the font based on memorials found in the cemetery where the alphabet was used.
+The MLC created all punctuation, including dashes and an ampersand for the font based on memorials found in the cemetery where the alphabet was used.
 An alternate ampersand is included in the font, which was created by vertically flipping and enlarging the ‘3’ and adding a small horizontal stroke.
 The MLC also included alternate versions of the numbers ‘1’, ‘6’, and ‘9’; which were sometimes flipped upside down, dropping them below the baseline due to the non-centered alignment on the metal plates.
-These alternates and dash ligatures have been included by the MLC as OpenType features when using software which supports them.
+These alternates and dash ligatures have been included by the MLC as OpenType features when using software that supports them.